mattcaron/battlescribe-this_is_not_a_test/README.md

 2. Limit on number of relics per model (p.
 153)
 3. Limit on number of relics per warband (excluding inventory) (p.153)
 4. Limit on one of each relic per warband (p.
 153)
-5. Promotions for campaign advancement.
- * Right now, what happens is that you can give a model all the upgrades which it could buy, but there is no way to change its type.
-This is important because of the limits on how many of various types that you can have.
-6. Page references for.. well.. everything.
+5. Page references for.. well.. everything.
-7. Add weapons statistics (Okay per conversation w/ Joey)
+6. Add weapons statistics (Okay per conversation w/ Joey)
-8. Verify and implement that big models can't wear some armor.
-9. Go through the wasteland draw deck and add in all the things people might be able to get as part of a campaign.
+7. Go through the wasteland draw deck and add in all the things people might be able to get as part of a campaign.

 Preservers